 As much time as it will take, Cyphers is hopeful for relief this will bring.

-“We’ve been hopeful that things will work out and they’ll move in a timely process,” Cyphers said.Grab the FREE WDTN News App for iPhone or Android.
+“We’ve been hopeful that things will work out and they’ll move in a timely process,” Cyphers said.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.